valevo/SABIO/plan.md

      on the other hand, accessibility is about understanding, i.e. providing *context*, *explanation*, *alternatives* to bias
   - *more*: realising that bias is ubiquitous and in the limit impossible to detect, we only require that SABIO *increases* visibility of social bias

 This is the central goal of SABIO, so we require this goal fulfilled by the MVP and all subsequent versions.
-The MVP and subsequent versions will differ only in extent
+The MVP and subsequent versions will differ mainly in extent

 Defining an MVP is therefore